 Yi Jing 易经 (I Ching WG) - The Book of Changes

 It is called ‘Book of Changes’ because it is rooted in transformation.
-In the classic divination method two hexagrams are cast at the same time, the one changing to the other.
+In the classic divination method two hexagrams are cast at the same time, the one changing to the other representing past and present or present and future.

 Feng Shui, Confucianism and Yin/Yang all contribute to the ‘(Book of Changes ➚’).
 Nowadays it is best known as a popular fortune telling system, but its foundations go far deeper.
-It builds ‘hexagrams’ made up of six lines that are each either yang (solid) or yin (broken).
-A hexagram is termed a 卦 guà in Chinese.
-It can be thought of as a combination of two trigrams each made up of three lines to form one of eight trigrams (bagua 八卦).
-These 8 trigrams are shown surrounding the traditional taiji (yin-yang) figure in the illustration.
-Two trigrams combine together to give the six lines that represent one of 64 possible hexagrams.
-For more on the numerical properties and associations see our Luo Shu (magic square) section.
+It builds ‘hexagrams’ made up of six lines that are either yang (solid) or yin (broken).
+The hexagrams are called 卦 guà in Chinese.
+It can be thought of as a combination of two trigrams stacked on top of each other (a trigram is made up of three lines).
+These eight trigrams (bagua 八卦) are shown surrounding the traditional taiji (yin-yang) figure in the illustration.
+Two trigrams combine to give the six lines that represent each of the 64 possible hexagrams.
+The Book of Changes muses on the meaning when one of the six lines are changed from yin to yang or yang to yin.
+For more on some of the numerical properties and associations of the trigrams see our Luo Shu magic square section.

 Fortune telling

-To consult the I Ching, a person makes six choices between yin/yang; short/long; broken/straight; or heads/tails arranged in two sets of three.
-Each line is called a 爻 yáo and is represented by the number 9 for yang 阳爻 yángyáo or 6 for yin 阴爻 yīnyáo.
+To consult the I Ching, a person makes six choices between yin/yang; short/long; broken/straight; or heads/tails.
+Each line is called a 爻 yáo and is represented by the number 9 for yang 阳爻 yáng yáo or 6 for yin 阴爻 yīn yáo.
 The meaning and interpretation are strongly influenced by the two trigrams that make up the gua, for example the trigrams for ‘water’ (坎 kǎn) and ‘fire’ (离 lí) combine to give hexagram 63 (jì jì 既济) which has the meaning of ‘transformation’ as water puts out fire and also fire dries out dampness.

 History of the I Ching

-The original method used in ancient times cast a hexagram by using a bundle of 50 yarrow sticks 蓍草 shīcǎo (split into two pilea six times to give the lines - see divination method section for a detailed guide).
+The original method used in ancient times to cast a hexagram involved splitting a bundle of 50 yarrow sticks 蓍草 shī cǎo.
+The sticks are separated into two piles six times to give the lines - see divination method section for a detailed guide.
 In the Tang dynasty a faster method using three coins was introduced.
-However the probabilities are not the same in the two methods.
-The more complex system generates four possible results rather than two, instead of just yin and yang this method also produces both ‘continuous’ and ‘changing’ versions of yin and yang.
+The probabilities are not the same in the two methods.
+Both systems generate four possible outcomes rather than two, as well as yin and yang it also produces ‘changing’ yin and ‘changing’ yang.
 Two readings are produced, one for the present and one for the ‘change’ representing either the past or future.
-The two readings in combination give 64x64 (4096) possible readings which make it a very large and complex system.
+The two readings together give 64x6 (384) possible readings making it a very large and comprehensive system.

 Eight Trigrams